Last Updated on March 27, 2021

 If you’re looking to swap out your nightly trip to the bar with a healthier habit, try exercise instead.
 Hitting the gym or a fun workout class (think aerial yoga or kickboxing) with a friend or coworker can help you beat stress without the hangover.
-Even a quick 20- or 30-minute exercise session has calming effects—and research shows these benefits can last for several hours after your workout is complete.
+Even a quick 20- or 30-minute exercise session has calming effects—and research shows1 these benefits can last for several hours after your workout is complete.

 Take Music Lessons

 For something less physical, you could also try picking up an instrument.
 Group music lessons can be a much more exciting way to make new friends than grabbing drinks after work.
-Music also has powerful health benefits, including improved immune system function and stress relief.
+Music also has powerful health benefits3, including improved immune system function and stress relief.
 It can even reduce anxiety in patients headed into surgery.

 Get a Massage

 Looking for a fun date night activity away from the bar?
 Try scheduling a therapeutic couples’ massage.
-Just one 30-minute massage session can reduce stress hormones, lower heart rate, and curb high blood pressure.
+Just one 30-minute massage5 session can reduce stress hormones, lower heart rate, and curb high blood pressure.

 Not only can massage reduce stress, it can also bring you closer to your partner.
 You can even DIY a couples’ massage at home with powerful results.
-After completing a three-week massage course as part of a small study at Northumbria University, couples reported long-term benefits like decreased stress, better coping, and higher relationship satisfaction.
+After completing a three-week massage course6 as part of a small study at Northumbria University, couples reported long-term benefits like decreased stress, better coping, and higher relationship satisfaction.